 The study programme Data Science and Business Analytics maintains intensive cooperation with important partners from the economy and science.
 This ensures that the study content covers the requirements of the practical experience and takes into account future developments.

-The inclusion of external lecturers also enables students to build up practice-relevant knowledge.
+The inclusion of external lecturers also enables you to build up practice-relevant knowledge.
 Additionally, practical transfer and application competencies are promoted by two vocational internships and an international-project semester in which a task formulation from the economy is treated in international teams.

 Examples of the use of data science